 For more comprehensive details and a map of the Gornetgrat-Riffelsee-Riffelberg walk, read our best hikes in Zermatt post.

-TIP – On the descent, sit on the left-hand side of the train to get the best views.
+Train tip – On the descent, sit on the left-hand side of the train to get the best views.

 ROTHORN & STELLISEE

-We suggest grabbing a late lunch at Sunnegga or Rothhorn and then hiking to Stellisee.
+- Option 1: You could grab a late lunch at Sunnegga or Rothhorn and then hike to Stellisee.
+This lake has another great reflection of the Matterhorn.

-The shortest and easiest route to Stellisee is a 1-hour round-trip hike from Blauherd.
+- Option 2: If you decide to skip lunch at Sunegga or Rothorn, the shortest and easiest route to Stellisee is a 1-hour round-trip hike from Blauherd.

-ZERMATT SUNSET
+SUNSET

 It’s time to put your feet up, grab a drink, and rest.
-The centre of Zermatt has many pavement cafes and bars where you can wind down.
+The centre of Zermatt has pavement cafes and bars where you can wind down.

 However, if you still have a bit of energy, consider going up to Murini Hill.